gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * Block Word, Excel, Powerpint, etc.
 * Block use of models if chat has unsupported attachment types, or customize the toast error; block use of file uploads of types not supported by models
 * Fix issues with attachment uploads failing if the first attempt failed or got blocked
+* Fix chat history menu icon outline after clicking on it
+* Reset model to default on new chat or when selecting an existing chat if o3mini is selected

 ## Misc todos:
 * Clear model selector attachment toast error as if a supported model is selected before the toast timeout expires